germanattanasio/asp.netcore-watson-visual-recognition/README.md

 * See src/VisualRecognition/Startup.cs for how to obtain the Watson Visual Recognition credentials
 * See src/WatsonServices/Services/VisualRecognitionService.cs for how to use the Watson Visual Recognition credentials and call the Watson Visual Recognition REST API
+* See src/WatsonServices/Services/AlchemyVisionService.cs for how to use the Alchemy Vision credentials and call the AlchemyVision REST API
-* To use the VisualRecognitionService in your own project, simply import the WatsonServices project into your solution and add a dependency for it to your project.json.
+* To use the VisualRecognitionService or AlchemyVisionService in your own project, simply import the WatsonServices project into your solution and add a dependency for it to your project.json.

 ## Troubleshooting